• Skip to primary navigation

 A cake crumb coated with purple frosting.

-Apply a thin layer of buttercream, known as a crumb coat, over the top and sides of the cake.
-Place the cake in the refrigerator to chill for 20 minutes, or until the frosting feels dry to the touch.
+Apply a crumb coat of frosting all over the cake, then chill for 20 minutes, or until the frosting is dry to the touch.

 A cake frosted with blueberry buttercream.